nuls-io/NIPs/NIPs/NIP2_NULS Community Constitution(Last call).md

 ## **III.
-Board of Directors**
+Council members**

-### **(I) Introduction to Board of Directors**
+### **(I) Introduction to Council members**

-As a member organization established under the Regulations on Foundation Management, NULS Community’s Board of Directors shall be responsible for NULS Foundation’s objectives as well as the whole community and will add the roles into NULS self-governance model step by step.
+As a member organization established under the Regulations on Foundation Management, NULS Community’s Council members shall be responsible for NULS Foundation’s objectives as well as the whole community and will add the roles into NULS self-governance model step by step.

-### **(II) Appointment of board members**
+### **(II) Appointment of Council members**

-The Board of Directors, consisting of 11 members, is formed based on a popular vote within the community.
-The 11 Board Members, which may be changed by proposal, shall be composed of 4 technology community developers **(developer council member)** elected based on a ballot participated by all developers; and 7 members elected by ballot within the community **(standing council member)**.
+The Council members, consisting of 11 members, is formed based on a popular vote within the community.
+The 11 Council members, which may be changed by proposal, shall be composed of 4 technology community developers **(developer council member)** elected based on a ballot participated by all developers; and 7 members elected by ballot within the community **(standing council member)**.
 The top 4 in ballot within the developer community shall be elected and the remaining members shall be the first 7 in dynamic poll.
-Equivalently, there will be at least 4 core developers in the Board of Directors.
+Equivalently, there will be at least 4 core developers in the Council members.

 1. Application.
-All community members are allowed to run for a position in NULS community’s Board of Directors.
+All community members are allowed to run for a position in NULS community’s Council members.
 The participants only need to meet the following conditions: have at least 50,000 NULS in the application address and accept real-time supervision by the system; provide personal information, as detailed as possible and reserve at least 50,000 NULS in the application address; participants applying for developer council member shall retain at least 20,000 NULS in the application address.
 2. Voting.
 If the application is approved, all applicants will be ranked by votes from high to low and all NULS Holders can cast a vote.
 The voting right shall be assigned according to the token ownership accurate to the fourth decimal place.
 Token and voting right shall be inseparable.
-Each vote is allowed to select at least 4 developers and 7 board members.
+Each vote is allowed to select at least 4 developers and 7 Council members.
 3. Appointment.
-According to votes, the first 7 in the candidate list of board members and the top 4 in the developers list shall be appointed as the board members and the addresses of these board members will be given the permission to put forward a proposal with respect to the system.
+According to votes, the first 7 in the candidate list of Council members and the top 4 in the developers list shall be appointed as the Council members and the addresses of these Council members will be given the permission to put forward a proposal with respect to the system.
 4. Dropping out.
 If the NULS holdings in candidate’s address are less than 100,000, the candidate is deemed to drop out of the campaign and all the votes will be cleared without his / her presence on the candidate list.
 If the candidate exits the race of his / her own accord, all his / her votes will be also cleared without his / her presence on the candidate list.
-After dropping out, a new application shall be made if the application address wants to run for board member again.
+After dropping out, a new application shall be made if the application address wants to run for Council member again.

-### **(III) Rights and responsibilities of board member**
+### **(III) Rights and responsibilities of Council member**

 1. Proposal.
-Board member will be given the permission to put forward a proposal and the proposal will be charged 0.1 NULS.
+Council member will be given the permission to put forward a proposal and the proposal will be charged 0.1 NULS.
 In addition, the proposal may be modified later.
 Proposal includes the following types:

    (1) Put forward a proposal to create the role of contributor and delete the role of contributor.
 The voting period will last 15 days and if the approval rating reaches 70%, the proposal will be executed; otherwise it will be invalid.

 * Role for campaign.
-The board shall put forward a proposal to create a role for campaign and provide fixed incentives or delegation.
-This role works in a similar way with the board membership.
+The Council member shall put forward a proposal to create a role for campaign and provide fixed incentives or delegation.
+This role works in a similar way with the Council membership.
 One or more persons may be elected by ballot within the community to take on the role.

 * Permanent role.
 Put forward a proposal to create a role to give incentives or delegate.
 The community may vote for or against the assumption of the role.